 Design Tests Before Automating Them

 It is always a good practice to create the test cases and scenarios before starting to automate the tests.
-It is the good test design than can help in identifying defects, automated tests only execute the test design.
+It is the good test design that can help in identifying defects, automated tests only execute the test design.

 The danger in jumping straight to automation is that you’re only interested in making the script to work and usually only automate positive and happy flow scenarios rather than thinking about the other possible scenarios that can be tested.

-Also don’t reduce the scope of testing just to make the test work or pass.
+Also, don’t reduce the scope of testing just to make the test work or pass.

 Remove Uncertainty from Automated Tests

-One of the key points of automated testing is the ability to give consistent results, so that we can be certain that something has actually gone wrong when a test fails.
+One of the key points of automated testing is the ability to give consistent results so that we can be certain that something has actually gone wrong when a test fails.

 If an automated test passes in one run and fails in the next run, without any changes on the software under test, we cannot be certain if the failure is due to the application or due to other factors, such as test environment issues or problems in the test code itself.

-Don’t be afraid to remove unstable tests from regression packs; instead aim for consistent clean results that you can rely on.
+Don’t be afraid to remove unstable tests from regression packs; instead, aim for consistent clean results that you can rely on.